Fundamentalist Finance (formerly known as sound finance)

 To condense a lot of complex ideas into something simple, accept that there are two kinds of money in circulation, bank money created by loans which must be paid back and government money created by spending and uncreated by taxation.
 Money is a kind of debt instrument which circulates for a limited time and cancelled when it returns back to the bank or government to repay loans or pay taxes.
 A prime function of government is to provide currency for the economy, including our household budgeters, to use.
 In the system, the one we have, the government does this through deficit spending.

 The true danger and evil of Fundamentalist Finance becomes apparent.
 The real risk is that we will not use the full talent and resources available now, in this generation to solve the real problems we have, such as climate change or provide our children with the education and infrastructure they will need.
-Fundamentalist Finance has a logical end, Greece.
+Fundamentalist Finance has a logical end: Greece.
 The Eurozone is set up to prevent governments from taking advantage of the policy space offered by the kind of system we have operating in Australia.
-If Greece abandoned the euro, it could do what I have done at my house, set its children to work on the promise to turn them into productive taxpayers.The words being used by heterodox economists to describe the textbook orthodoxy include, “junk economics”, “fake knowledge” and “malpractice”.
+If Greece abandoned the euro, it could do what I have done at my house: set its children to work on the promise to turn them into productive taxpayers.The words being used by heterodox economists to describe the textbook orthodoxy include, “junk economics”, “fake knowledge” and “malpractice”.
 It’s not a small thing.
-Modern monetary theory is a little counterintuitive; however, unlike textbook economic orthodoxy, it is comprehendible because it is a coherent body of knowledge that doesn’t rely on doubtful assumptions.
-I would urge voters to make the effort to develop an understanding of modern monetary theory and avoid being conned by a Fundamentalist Finance politician.
+Modern Monetary Theory is a little counterintuitive; however, unlike textbook economic orthodoxy, it is comprehensible, because it is a coherent body of knowledge that doesn’t rely on doubtful assumptions.
+I would urge voters to make the effort to develop an understanding of Modern Monetary Theory and avoid being conned by a Fundamentalist Finance politician.